Oregon CHL Reciprocity Map 2026: Which States Honor Your Oregon Concealed Carry License

 Duty to Inform

-- ✅ Required: Alaska, Arkansas, Louisiana, Michigan, Nebraska, North Carolina, Ohio, South Carolina, Texas
+You must tell the officer you are armed in: Alaska, Arkansas, Louisiana, Michigan, Nebraska, North Carolina, Ohio, South Carolina, Texas

 Alcohol Restrictions

-Cannot carry in bars/alcohol establishments:
+Cannot carry in bars or alcohol-focused places:

-- Arizona (if primary purpose is alcohol)
+- Arizona (if the main business is alcohol)

-- Utah (bars, taverns)
+- Utah (bars and taverns)

-- Virginia (posted establishments)
+- Virginia (posted places)

-- ✅ Texas, North Carolina, Virginia, Tennessee, Louisiana
+Signs carry legal weight in: Texas, North Carolina, Virginia, Tennessee, Louisiana

-In Texas: Violating a 30.06 or 30.07 sign is a Class C misdemeanor ($200 fine).
+In Texas: Breaking a 30.06 or 30.07 sign is a Class C misdemeanor ($200 fine).

 Common Travel Scenarios